info2pk/test-clone/README.md

 # NGM-ai2html

 This is a fork of the NYTimes' ai2html.
 For installation and full documentation go to [ai2html](http://ai2html.org).
-This works nicely with the [trudy](https://github.com/natgeo/ngm-trudy), the Nat Geo graphics generator and preview tool.
+This works nicely with [trudy](https://github.com/natgeo/ngm-trudy), the Nat Geo Magazine graphics generator and preview tool.
 A project using trudy will provide an .ai template thats optimized to support natgeo.com.

 ## Installation